robertamanta/E-learning-app/README.md

 # E-learning-app

-This is an e-learnig application developed for my final year project.
+This is an e-learning application developed for my final year project.

 ##Technologies used:
 - Java Spring MVC